Serum Amyloid A

-Serum amyloid A is measured at Cornell University using an automated latex bead-based immunoturbidometric assay (LZ-SAA, Eiken Chemical Co.).
+Serum amyloid A is measured at Cornell University using an automated latex bead-based immunoturbidometric assay (SAA-VET, Eiken Chemical Co.).
 We previously used the LZ-SAA method, which utilized different antibodies than the current SAA-VET method.
-Previous studies have shown that this assay detects SAA in horses (Jacobsen et al 2006), wildlife (musk ox, impala, Asian elephants; Bertelsen et al 2009) and primates (chimpanzee and macaques; Bertelsen et al 2009, Krogh et al 2014).
+Previous studies have shown that LZ-SAA assay detects SAA in horses (Jacobsen et al 2006), wildlife (musk ox, impala, Asian elephants; Bertelsen et al 2009) and primates (chimpanzee and macaques; Bertelsen et al 2009, Krogh et al 2014).
 The newer VET-SAA method may not cross-react with the same species.
 An enzyme-linked immunosorbent assay is also available and detects SAA in dogs, horses and cattle, however this assay is less useful in a diagnostic laboratory setting and is prone to more imprecision than the automated immunoturbidometric assay.
 The SAA-VET assay detects SAA in horses (Jacobson et al 2019) and dogs (internal studies at Cornell University), and shows a much broader working range versus the LZ-SAA.
 The two methods provide comparable results up to about 4,000 mg/L and concentrations as high as 9,000 mg/L can be obtained with the VET-SAA (Jacobson et al 2019).
 There is also a point-of-care assay for SAA, but results do not always correlate with the immunoturbidometric assay, particularly at higher SAA concentrations, and there is batch-to-batch variation (Schwartz et al 2018).

-- LZ-SAA method: The reagent contains latex beads with bound polyclonal rabbit and murine monoclonal anti-human SAA antibodies.
+- SAA-VET method: The reagent contains latex beads with bound rat anti-human SAAa antibodies.
 The beads bind SAA in the patient’s sample, forming a precipitate, which alters the turbidity of the sample.
 The change in turbidity is measured spectrophotemetrically, after calibration with a standard with known SAA concentrations (in this case, a human standard).
 The lower limit of detection is 1, with a limit of quantification of 10 ug/mL with the Cobas 501 analyzer (Behling-Kelly et al 2022).
 The upper limit of detection is 2500 ug/mL (mg/L).
 A similar lower limit of detection and quantification was seen with a different analyzer (Waugh et al 2022).